kferris10/Ch3-TWA-act/index.md

 ---
 ## Conclusion part 1

-Write down or email answers to these questions to Kevin
+Write down or email answers to these questions to your instructor.

 1. When looking at an interaction plot, what would suggest that an interaction is present?